 So, imagine with me a young woman, perhaps with low self-esteem, raised in an overly religious home, accustomed to pleasing others, not herself, and she’s engaged to be married.
 Marriage, in her mind, is the pinnacle of social position, and being a wife and mother has always been her goal.
 Her fiancé continues to be his charming self, but there are a few subtle warning signs.
 She’s so used to ignoring these signals that they barely show up on her radar.
 Plus, she’s committed to marrying him, so she’s in for the long haul, for the long-term, a life-time!
 She’s going to prove to her family, her friends, to herself that she can make this marriage work.
 She can make him happy!
 She’s committed and she’s consistent; there’s no wavering with her.
 She’s a good Christian woman!
 Sure there are tiny moments of doubt that wash over her, but nothing can stop her from proving to everyone, even God that she is a faithful, good wife.
 She feels like it’s her duty.

 Then they get married, and the abuse starts.
 Now she’s all in.
 She’s put all her eggs in this basket and bet the farm and everything on this.
 Now there’s a baby on the way.
 Now another.
 She made promises before God and her church and her family!
 Everyone will know it was all a sham.
-She can’t tell anyone what’s really going on behind closed doors.
+She can’t tell anyone what’s really going on, about the abuse.
 Plus, she thinks she’s not all that great of a wife.
 She’s not a great cook or a maid.
 She forgets things.
 Oh how does he put up with her?

 See how sick this becomes in her mind?
-And this is the mind of some of the sweetest most committed Christian girls I’ve known.
+And this is the mind of some of the sweetest most committed Christian women I’ve known.
 It’s just wrong.
 So, what’s the answer?